-As of December 31, 2018, we had a team of over 96 employees in our research and development group, including software programmers and designers who are responsible for designing software that is used in our new slot machine models.
+As of December 31, 2019, we had a team of 95 employees in our research and development group, including software programmers and designers who are responsible for designing software that is used in our new slot machine models.
 Our most popular slot machine models incorporate software designed by our research and development group.